 You may realise that some of your eating patterns are driven by stress or other emotions that need to be considered, and that therefore you need to make some shifts in other areas of your life if you are to break the cycle of poor eating patterns.27 It could also be that making simple changes such as eating breakfast every day instead of grabbing a coffee on the run really does set you up for the day; and that choosing ‘real’ instead of ‘junk’ foods improves your mood and concentration, but if you have never had the opportunity to use foods in a functional way and notice their effects, how would you know?

-If you would like some ideas to experiment with you can follow Soul Nutrition on our blog, Facebook and Twitter feeds, or browse our photo albums.
+If you would like some ideas to experiment with you can follow Soul Nutrition on our blog, Facebook, Twitter and Pinterest, or browse our photo albums.
 We all thrive on slightly different food patterns, and I hope that Nourish helps you to discover the one that helps you as an individual to flourish, and hence to feel happier.

 18 Gibney.M.J., Macdonald.I.A, Roche.M.A.(2003) Nutrition & Metabolism: The Nutrition Society Textbook Series Oxford: Blackwell Science